MPs including those from Workers' Party call for more parental leave

-SINGAPORE - Several MPs called on Tuesday (April 5) for the Government to provide more parental leave, or for a more equal split of leave between mothers and fathers.
+SINGAPORE - Several MPs called on Tuesday (April 5) for the Government to provide more parental leave, and for a more equal split of leave between mothers and fathers.

 Workers' Party (WP) MP Louis Chua (Sengkang GRC) urged the Government to adopt a shared parental care leave scheme that would entitle parents to a total of 24 weeks of government-paid leave, in lieu of the current 16-week maternity and two-week paternity leave entitlements.